Our work to tackle racial inequalities

 In addition, we have commissioned Lewisham-based BAME organisations to conduct research projects with Black African and Black Caribbean people on food and obesity.

-We are specifically recruiting more Black and BAME governors for Lewisham schools to make our governing bodies more representative of the young people they serve.
+We are also specifically recruiting more Black and BAME governors for Lewisham schools to make our governing bodies more representative of the young people they serve.
 Of the school governors who have declared their ethnicity, 23% are BAME.
 Although there is more work to do, this is much higher than the 4% national average.

 The Young Mayor and apprenticeship programmes